Members of the Independent Sage committee

 - Elizabeth Stokoe is Professor in the Department of Psychological and Behavioural Sciences at The London School of Economics and Political Science.
 She is an expert in conversation analysis.
-She is a consultant for SPI-B (SAGE).
+She participates in the Policing and Security subgroup of SPI-B (SAGE).

 - Robert West is Emeritus Professor of Health Psychology at University College London.
 He specialises in addiction and behaviour change.
 He is a participant in SPI-B (SAGE).

 Imran Awan is Professor of Criminology and an expert on tackling victimisation against BAME communities and the effects of violent crime in society.